Credit from Other Institutions

 - A critical evaluation of the course to verify core elements of the course including topics, course objectives, lecture and/or lab hours, and pre-/corequisites are sufficiently aligned with Mission College courses.
 This review will be conducted by the evaluations staff, the College’s Articulation Officer, appropriate faculty content experts and/or the appropriate department chair.

-NOTE: These approvals may not be honored at other campuses or universities so it is recommended that you work closely with your Counselor or College Articulation Officer.
+NOTE: These approvals may not be honored at other campuses or universities so it is recommended that you work closely with a Counselor or the Articulation Officer.

 Course evaluation for Elective Credit

 Courses completed at a regionally accredited institution can be used to satisfy elective requirements at Mission College as long as they are associate degree or baccalaureate level.

 In all cases, to receive credit, official documentation must be submitted to the Admissions & Records Office.